mbakler/Tcav_pytorch_implementation/README.md

 2. Calculates the CAV scores for concepts
 3. Calculates the Tcav scores for layers
 4. Plots the tcav scores by layer
-5. Estimates the similarity of concept activations for layers
+5. Estimates and plots the similarity of concept activations for layers

 Dependencies
 ------------